Reyna starts and scores in Dortmund's 5-0 rout of Stuttgart - WHIZ News

 The American started and scored on Saturday to help Borussia Dortmund rout Stuttgart 5-0 in the Bundesliga.

-It was Reyna’s first league start of the season and he crowned an impressive outing on the left of midfield with his first goal of the campaign when he curled a fine strike inside the far post just before the break.
+It was Reyna’s first league start of the season and he crowned an impressive outing on the left of midfield with his first goal in more than a year when he curled a fine strike inside the far post just before the break.

+Reyna’s last goal in the Bundesliga was against Hoffenheim on Aug.
+27, 2021 — one of only two goals from just 10 league appearances over the whole of last season which was marred by injuries.
+His last appearance against Stuttgart ended in tears when he sustained a muscle and tendon injury just after kickoff – ending the season prematurely in April.

-Jude Bellingham also starred with two goals as Dortmund produced arguably its best performance of the season so far to end a three-game run in the German top tier without a win.
+Jude Bellingham also starred with two goals as Dortmund produced arguably its best performance of the season so far to end a three-game run in Germany’s top division without a win.

 Reyna’s revival provided more welcome news for Dortmund coach Edin Terzić — and his United States counterpart Gregg Berhalter, who’s due to announce the national team’s World Cup roster on Nov.
 9.

+“We’ve been able to slowly bring things back up a little bit through substitutions, so he regains the feel and confidence on the field.
+And today he played a really good game.
+You can see how well he can combine things in very tight spaces,” Terzić said.

+Reyna had only started one game this season before – at Manchester City in the Champions League on Sept.
+14.

-Reyna’s celebration after scoring reflected the pressure and frustration he’d been feeling after so much time on the sidelines.
-The 19-year-old Reyna wheeled away and ran toward the corner flag, slid on his knees and briefly raised his arms before sinking face down on the grass.
+Reyna’s celebration after scoring hinted at the pressure and frustration he’d been feeling after so much time on the sidelines.
+He wheeled away and ran toward the corner flag, slid on his knees and briefly raised his arms before sinking face down on the grass.
 His teammates rushed over and lay beside him.

 Germany defender Niklas Süle crossed for the outstanding Bellingham to get Dortmund off the mark in the second minute, then scored himself to make it 2-0 in the 13th.